imbue-ai/jupyter_ascending/README.md

 This will create a pair of files: `examples/test.sync.py` and `examples/test.sync.ipynb`.

 To manually test the ability to sync between a paired python file and a notebook, open up the notebook, and run this python command.
-You should see the contents of the python file appear in the notebook.
+You should see the contents of the python file appear in the notebook:

 `python -m jupyter_ascending.requests.sync --filename /full/path/to/file.sync.py`

 Note that currently Jupyter Ascending expects the jupyter server to be running at `localhost:8888`.
+If it's running elsewhere, you'll need to set the env variables `JUPYTER_ASCENDING_EXECUTE_HOST` and `JUPYTER_ASCENDING_EXECUTE_PORT` appropriately both where you use the client (ie in your editor) and where you start the server.

+By default the Jupyter server will search for a free port starting at 8888.
+If 8888 is unavailable and it selects eg 8889, Jupyter Ascending won't work - as it's expecting to connect to 8888.
+To force Jupyter to use a specific port, start your jupyter notebook with `JUPYTER_PORT=8888 JUPYTER_PORT_RETRIES=0 jupyter notebook` (or whatever port you want, setting also `JUPYTER_ASCENDING_EXECUTE_PORT` appropriately).

 ## Security Warning!!